The Tractate Middoth: Plot summary

-Mr. Garrett, an employee of a university library, searches for a Mishnaic book - Talmud: Tractate Middoth, with the commentary of Nachmanides - for an impatient library patron named John Eldred.
+Mr. Garrett, an employee of a university library, (Note: Identified by Darryl Jones as the Cambridge University Library.) searches for a Mishnaic book - Talmud: Tractate Middoth, with the commentary of Nachmanides - for an impatient library patron named John Eldred.
 While searching, he encounters a black-clad clergyman who also seems interested in the book.
 The clergyman's appearance–his head appears to be enshrouded in cobwebs and he smells of mould and dust–causes Garrett a severe shock and he faints.
 He is sent home to recover and later decides to recuperate at the seaside.

 On the train to his destination, he meets the elderly Mrs. Simpson and her daughter, proprietors of a boarding house who offer him lodgings.
 Over the course of his stay, they become very friendly.
 The Simpsons confide in him that they are losing a struggle with a rival heir to the estate of an eccentric clergyman named Rant, who died two decades earlier.
 As they describe the situation, Garrett realizes that John Eldred is the rival heir.
 The Tractate Middoth supposedly contains a hidden secret will and testament by Rant that would supersede an earlier version favouring Eldred.
 Garrett decides to help the Simpsons by preventing Eldred from destroying this document.

 Returning to the library, he finds that the Tractate Middoth has been found already and shipped to Eldred at the Rant estate.
 He follows the book on another train, but arrives too late to stop Eldred from receiving the parcel.
 As he stalks Eldred back to the Rant mansion, he sees a dark form clutching a mass of cobwebs emerge from the shadows at the side of the road, whereupon Eldred drops dead.
 An inquest finds black dust on the dead man's face and in his mouth, but the real cause of death is heart failure.
 The Tractate Middoth becomes evidence.
 When it appears that Eldred had been tearing out a page when he died, the missing will is discovered and decrypted, written in a coded script that looks like Hebrew.
 By its terms, Mrs. Simpson inherits the estate formerly possessed by Eldred, and Garrett and her daughter marry.

 Publication

 "The Tractate Middoth" was first published in More Ghost Stories of an Antiquary in 1911.
-In 1931, it was collected in The Collected Ghost Stories of M. R. James in 1931.
+In 1931, it was collected in The Collected Ghost Stories of M. R. James.
 It has since been anthologised many times, including in The Supernatural Reader in 1953.